eelinee/programmeerproject/DESIGN.md

 **Visualisation 3: Sunburst**

 Data:
+- Total deaths all causes
-- Death rates of disease by collectiive name
+- No. of deaths - per collective disease name
-- Death rates of disease by name
+- No. of deaths - per disease name

 D3 plugins:
 - D3 tooltip